 A self-funder, is the term we give to someone who pays the full cost of their own care and support.
+As a self-funder any residential care contracts will usually be between you and the care home directly.

 If you are a self-funder we can still help you with information and advice on arranging your care and support.